Representation Stability for Disks in a Strip

 Unfortunately, Alpert's theorem does not generalize to $H_{k}\big(\text{conf}(\bullet, w);\Z\big)$ for $w\ge 3$ as the operation of counting barriers is not well defined for $w\ge 3$, as evinced by the following proposition of Alpert--Manin.

-\begin{prop} (Alpert--Manin \cite[Proposition 8.6]{alpert2021configuration1}) There is a nontrivial element $Z\in H_{4}(\text{conf}(8, 3);\Z)$ that can be written as a sum of products of 4 proper wheels each of which consists of 2 disks, or as a sum of products of 2 proper wheels each consisting of 2 disks and a proper filter consisting of 4 disks, or as a sum of products of 2 proper filters each consisting of 4 disks. \end{prop}
+\begin{prop} (Alpert--Manin \cite[Proposition 8.6]{alpert2021configuration1}) There is a non-trivial class in $H_{4}(\text{conf}(8, 3);\Z)$ that can be written as a sum of products of 4 proper wheels each of which consists of 2 disks, or as a sum of products of 2 proper wheels each consisting of 2 disks and a proper filter consisting of 4 disks, or as a sum of products of 2 proper filters each consisting of 4 disks. \end{prop}

 In short, Proposition \ref{bad barriers} proves that there is a class in $H_{4}(\text{conf}(8, 3);\Z)$ that can be alternatively written as a sum of classes with no integral barriers, as a sum of classes with $1$ integral barrier, or as a sum of classes with $2$ integral barriers.
 In general, for all $w\ge 3$ and $n\gg0$, there are relations between classes with different numbers of integral barriers.
 It follows that the number of integral barriers in a homology class is not well-defined, and as such one cannot extend Alpert's proof of first-order representation stability to $\text{conf}(\bullet, w)$ for $w\ge 3$.
 While integral versions of most the relations in the proof of Theorem \ref{finitepresentation} hold for $H_{*}\big(\text{conf}(\bullet, w);\Z\big)$, Proposition \ref{bad barriers} shows they are not sufficient for a presentation as the integral version of the relation of Proposition \ref{sign of averaged-filter} does not hold, and that relations that do no preserve the number of barriers are needed for a presentation.
 We will show that with rational coefficients there is a better notion of a barrier, and that the number of these rational barriers are preserved by the relations in proof of Theorem \ref{finitepresentation}.